realdah/simple-json-replay-server/README.md

  * **Simple command** to launch it with optional port and folder configuration.
  * **Supre Easy to create & maintain data** Create a pure json file in your replay data folder and you should get it right away, no programming is required.
- * **Advanced features** to allow you set more matching rules including request parameter, method, header, cookie etc.
+ * **Advanced features** to allow you set more matching rules including query parameters, method, header, cookie etc.
  * **Straight-foward rules** configured in the file, they are almost self explaining.
  * **Fast & Predictable**, Once configured, it will response immediately and consitently.
  * **Simple but still Powerful**, You can configure different rules to simulating different responses to cover different scenarios for the same service call, such as paginiation, error, failure etc.